West Loop · Parking

 Residential permit zones

-West Loop streets with permit-zoned blocks (based on Ward 27 records filtered to WL streets):
+West Loop streets with permit-zoned blocks (from the ward records held at the time of the survey, filtered to West Loop streets filtered to WL streets):

 Snow-route restrictions